 Milk Carton Program

 The Missing Children Milk Carton Program was also not fictitious.
-It was started in the mid 80s when the National Child Safety Council coordinated the public awareness effort with more 700 dairies.
+It was started in the mid-80s when the National Child Safety Council coordinated the public awareness effort with more than 700 dairies.

 I pretty much never slept the same after that.
 A few years later, while traveling from Texas to Kansas on an Oklahoma Turnpike, a toll booth employee handed my father a flyer of two girls who went missing from the Oklahoma State Fair.
 It was 1981 and the girls were 13-years-old, the same age as me.

 Historians, sociologists, and marketers, etc., assign collective personas to every generation.
 When writing or talking about Generation X, they always cite the following influences: AIDS, MTV, The Cold War, Space Shuttle Challenger, divorce, latchkey kids, and missing children on milk cartons.

 I can imagine no greater agony on earth than the loss of a child.
 But, to have a child go missing for 10, 20, 30 years or more and never know what happened to him or her is a hell like no other.
 Here is a Jennifer that’s been missing since 1984.
 Like me, she was born in 1967.
 She told her mother she was going on a bike ride and nobody ever heard from her again.

 This blog post is part of a year-long project, The Jennifer Chronicles.
 It’s an effort to tell the story of Generation X through anecdotes about women named Jennifer.
 It was the #1 girls name in America from 1970 to 1984.
 It’s also my name.
 Will you follow along and tell all your Jennifer friends about it?